gohugoio/hugo/docs/content/templates/go-templates.md

 have defined a variable outside of the loop so we have access to it from within the loop.

 # Hugo Parameters

 Hugo provides the option of passing values to the template language through the site configuration (for sitewide values), or through the meta data of each specific piece of content.
 You can define any values of any type (supported by your front matter/config format) and use them however you want to inside of your templates.

 ## Using Content (page) Parameters

-In each piece of content you can provide variables to be used by the templates.
+In each piece of content, you can provide variables to be used by the templates.
 This happens in the [front matter](/content/front-matter).

 An example of this is used in this documentation site.
 Most of the pages benefit from having the table of contents provided.
 Sometimes the TOC just doesn't make a lot of sense.
 We've defined a variable in our front matter of some pages to turn off the TOC from being displayed.

 Here is the example front matter: